cairo-book/cairo-book/src/ch15-00-dictionaries.md

 fn finalize(self: Felt252DictEntry<T>, new_value: T) -> Felt252Dict<T> {
 ```

-The method receives the entry and the new value as a parameter and returns the updated dictionary.
+This method receives the entry and the new value as a parameter and returns the updated dictionary.

 Let us see an example using `entry` and `finalize`.
-Imagine we would like to implement the `get` method from a dictionary.
-We then should do the following:
+Imagine we would like to implement our own version of the `get` method from a dictionary.
+We should then do the following:

 1. Create the new entry to add using the `entry` method
 2. Insert back the entry where the `new_value` equals the `previous_value`.